-Danny is a publisher at Finder specialising in car, life, home, business and pet insurance.
+Danny is a publisher at Finder specialising in insurance and investing.
 He previously worked at the global insurer Aon and has appeared in national media giving advice on insurance.

 Danny holds a BA in International Business from the University of Plymouth and has undying loyalty to his average-poor football team, Portsmouth FC.